 Day 2: Alternative Copenhagen

-The itinerary for this day in Copenhagen focuses more on showing you something different.
+Day two of this ‘2 days in Copenhagen’ itinerary focuses more on showing you something different.
 If you’re feeling like you’ve seen the Old Town and the canals and you’re after something different, this should give you an insight into the alternative side of Copenhagen.

 1. Breakfast at Sidecar

-Kick off your day with another hearty breakfast, this time at the wonderful Sidecar restaurant.
+Kick-off your day with another hearty breakfast, this time at the wonderful Sidecar restaurant.
 They serve an excellent breakfast platter.
 Although it isn’t exactly cheap, the food is fresh, organic, and surprisingly filling.

-2. Assistens Kirkegård
+2. Assistens Cemetery

 And while it very much looks like a park, it is actually a cemetery.
 In fact, some of Denmark’s most famous citizens are buried here, including H.C.
 Andersen, Niels Bohr, and Søren Kierkegaard.

 Nørrebro is Copenhagen’s multicultural hub, with a large concentration of non-western immigrants.
 This lends a very vibrant and unique aura to this neighborhood.

-Take a stroll down Nørrebrogade, Nørrebro’s main artery where you will encounter an abundance of Turkish kebab shops, Middle Eastern butchers and barbers, grocery stores, cafes and bohemian stores.
+Take a stroll down Nørrebrogade, Nørrebro’s main artery where you will encounter an abundance of Turkish kebab shops, Middle Eastern butchers and barbers, grocery stores, cafes, and bohemian stores.

 Don’t be scared to pop into some of the side streets as well, as here you can find some of the best food in all of Copenhagen.
 Oh, and even a beautiful piece of street art, perhaps.